stefanoborini/book-modelviewcontroller/README.md

 possible.
 How this is accomplished in practice depends on the particular MVC incarnation.

-MVC is implemented through an aggregation of more fundamental design patterns such as Composite, Mediator and Observer/Notifier.
+MVC can be seen as an aggregation of more fundamental design patterns such as Composite, Mediator and Observer/Notifier.
 The complexity and variation in style of MVC arises from all the possible uses and variations of these independent patterns to satisfy the potentially elaborate requirements of a